-7. IRA Planning
+7. IRA Planning for Maximum Benefit

 A significant portion of many Baby Boomer's wealth is tied up in IRAs and other qualified assets.
 With proper designation and election, IRAs can be “stretched” to extend over the course of a beneficiary's lifetime providing substantial tax-deferred growth.
 This valuable strategy must be incorporated with other areas of one’s estate plan to ensure other estate planning objectives are met including beneficiary planning and asset protection.